yandex-cloud/yfm-documentation/en/tools/docs/singlepage.md

 # Single-page build

 You can build an entire project as a single HTML file.
-To do this, when executing the `yfm` command, specify the `--singlePage` startup key.
+To do this, when executing the `yfm` command, specify the `--single-page` startup key.

 {% note warning "Beta function" %}